vikwal-8/Visuellt-Larande/README.md

 3.**Add a new mini-game to be able to run the minigame within the main world, get back to the mainworld from the minigame and add coins to the main world?**
 - Add the minigame-assets as a subfolder to the Unity-Project “Visuellt Lärande”.
   - If name conflict exists, where class-name conflicts with the class-names in the main-project the easiest way is to rename the class directly in for example Visual Studio.
 - Create a GameObject that represents the minigame.
--Create a new C#-script and extend the script with the class “Minigame” and then attach the script to the GameObject.
+- Create a new C#-script and extend the script with the class “Minigame” and then attach the script to the GameObject.
--Add the scene(s) for the minigame to the project with File->Build Settings->Add Open Scene.
+- Add the scene(s) for the minigame to the project with File->Build Settings->Add Open Scene.
--Define the abstract string called scenename, a get-call should return the name of the scene that starts the minigame.
+- Define the abstract string called scenename, a get-call should return the name of the scene that starts the minigame.
 Check the class StarShipCollider for an example.
 When starting the main world and moving the player to the GameObject you placed, you should now be able to start the minigame by pressing the spacebar.
--To return to the mainworld within the minigame-scene, you simply just call the static function Minigame.LoadMainWorld().
+- To return to the mainworld within the minigame-scene, you simply just call the static function Minigame.LoadMainWorld().
 Implement the call in a suitable way within your minigame.
--To add coins earned in your minigame, the class SaveSystem offers several static functions.
+- To add coins earned in your minigame, the class SaveSystem offers several static functions.
 For example, SaveSystem.AddCredits(int amount) adds the specified amount to the save  file.
- -The save file is located in Unity’s persistent path on your computer.
+  - The save file is located in Unity’s persistent path on your computer.
 If you are unsure where that location is, you can run Debug.Log(Application.persistentDataPath) to obtain   it.

 4.**How to add new minigames to the information sign?**